GaelleChar/google-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 ## Link Your Repo

-In your GitHub repo page, find your repo's URL.
-You can do this by clicking on the green "Code" button, then clicking on "HTTPS" (not "GitHub CLI").

-It should start with `https://` and end in `.git`, like `https://github.com/your-username/your-repo-name.git`.
+On your new empty repo's page, in the "Quick setup" box, you will find a URL for your repository; it should start with `https://` and end in `.git`, like `https://github.com/your-username/your-repo-name.git`.
 Copy that URL.

 To link this local copy to your GitHub project, execute this command: